 xmlns attribute on the root

-<html> tag declares the default namespace to be XHTML.
-As a result it and all its child tags are interpreted by the user agent as belonging to XHTML, except for the
+reports.
+As a result, it and all its child elements are interpreted by the user agent as belonging to

-<svg> tag and its descendants (unless they also redeclare the default namespace) belong to SVG.
+<summary> element and its descendants (unless they also redeclare an alternative namespace) belong to

 Declaring namespace prefixes

-As their name suggests, namespace prefixes are used to prefix attribute names and tag names.
-This is done by putting the namespace prefix and a colon before the attribute name as shown on the
+As their name suggests, namespace prefixes are used to prefix parameter and element names.
+This is done by putting the namespace prefix and a colon before the parameter name as shown on the

-<script> tag in the example above.
-This tells the user agent that that particular attribute belongs to the namespace assigned to the namespace prefix (XLink), and is an attribute that can be used with the same meaning on other tags.
+<script> element in the example above.
+This tells the user agent that the particular parameter belongs to the namespace assigned to the namespace prefix (

-Note that it is an XML error to use a prefix that hasn't been bound to a namespace name.
+Note that, in XML, it is an XML error to use a prefix that hasn't been bound to a namespace name.
 The binding created by the

-xmlns:xlink attribute in the example above is absolutely essential if the
+xmlns:xlink parameter in the example above is required for the

-xlink:href attribute isn't to cause an error.
-This XLink attribute is also frequently used in SVG on the
+xlink:href parameter to not cause an error.
+This XLink parameter is also frequently used in SVG on the

-<image> tags among others, so it's a good idea to always include the XLink declaration in your documents.
+<image> elements among others, so it's a good idea to always include the XLink declaration in your documents.

-As an aside, it's useful to know that namespace prefixes can also be used for tag names.
-This tells the user agent that that particular tag (but not its children this time!) belongs to the namespace assigned to the prefix.
-Knowing this will save you some confusion if you come across markup like that in the following example:
+As an aside, it's useful to know that namespace prefixes can also be used for element names.
+This tells the user agent that the particular element (but not its children this time!) belongs to the namespace assigned to the prefix.
+Knowing this will save you some confusion if you come across markup like in the following example:

 Note that because a namespace prefix is used for the

 <svg:circle>, it wasn't necessary to redeclare the default namespace.
-In general though it is better to redeclare the default namespace rather than prefix lots of tags in this way.
+In general, it is better to redeclare the default namespace rather than prefix lots of elements in this way.

-Namespaces affect not only markup, but also scripting.
+Namespaces affect markup and scripting (and even CSS).
 If you write scripts for namespaced XML such as SVG, read on.

-The first argument for all the DOM2 namespace aware methods must be the namespace name (also known as the namespace URI) of the element or attribute in question.
-For SVG elements this is 'http://www.w3.org/2000/svg'.
-However, note carefully: the Namespaces in XML 1.1 recommendation states that the namespace name for attributes without a prefix does not have a value.
-In other words, although the attributes belong to the namespace of the tag, you do not use the tag's namespace name.
-Instead, you must use null as the namespace name for unqualified (prefixless) attributes.
+http://www.w3.org/2000/svg.
+However, note carefully: the Namespaces in XML 1.1 recommendation states that the namespace name for parameters without a prefix does not have a value.
+In other words, although the parameters belong to the namespace of the element, you do not use the tag's namespace name.
+Instead, you must use null as the namespace name for unqualified (prefixless) parameters.
 So, to create an SVG

 rect element using